xbeat/Glitch-Community/DEPLOYING.md

 ### Announce Completion

-Good job :-) Pop back over to `#community` and tell the room that you're all done.
+Good job :-) Pop back over to `#community-deploy` and tell the room that you're all done.

 ### Deploy Checklist

 Here's a short and sweet version of the steps above that you can use once you're comfortable with the deploy process:

-1. Tell #community that you're about to merge + deploy
+1. Tell `#community-deploy` that you're about to merge + deploy
 2. Run `.sh/merge.sh`
 3. Go to [~community-staging](https://glitch.com/~community-staging) and open up the console
     - `git pull` to update to master